How Houston's Clay Soil Stains Your Driveway (and How to Fix It)

 How Professional Clay Stain Removal Works

 Step 1: Surface preparation.
-We start with a standard pressure wash to remove all loose dirt, debris, organic growth, and surface-level clay residue.
-This gives us a clear view of the actual iron oxide staining underneath and ensures the treatment chemicals contact the stain directly rather than sitting on top of a dirt layer.
+Surface preparation usually starts with a standard pressure wash to remove loose dirt, debris, organic growth, and surface-level clay residue.
+That makes it easier to review the iron oxide staining underneath and keeps treatment products from sitting on top of a dirt layer.

 Step 3: Agitation.
-For heavy or deep staining, we agitate the treatment with a stiff brush or floor machine to work the product deeper into the pores where the iron has penetrated.
-This step is especially important on older stains that have been building up for years.
+Heavy or deep staining may call for brush or floor-machine agitation so the selected product reaches the pores where iron has penetrated.
+This step is especially relevant on older stains that have been building up for years.

 Step 4: Rinse and extraction.
-We use commercial-grade equipment with surface cleaners to rinse the dissolved iron and treatment chemical from the surface.
-Hot water significantly improves the extraction process for iron stains.
-The surface is rinsed thoroughly to remove all chemical residue.
+Commercial-grade equipment and surface cleaners can be used to rinse dissolved iron and treatment residue from the surface.
+Hot water may improve the extraction process for some iron stains, and the surface should be rinsed thoroughly.

 Preventing Clay Stains from Coming Back